reddragon/blog.gaurav.ai/source/_posts/2017-08-16-dynamic-programming-you-can-do-it-half-asleep.markdown

 ---
 That was a click-baity title. :)

-But seriously, people make a big deal out of ‘Dynamic Programming’.
-The name is misleading, and you can quickly go from a naive solution to an efficient solution, pretty easily.
 I wrote this post slightly geared towards interview practice, but it is also relevant otherwise.

+But seriously, people make a big deal out of ‘Dynamic Programming’, in the light of programming interviews.
+The name is misleading, and for most problems in such interviews, you can go from a naive solution to an efficient solution, pretty easily.

 Any problem that has the following properties can be solved with Dynamic Programming:
 Overlapping sub-problems: When you might need the solution to the sub-problems again.